Which Form of Vitamin A is the Best:

 If you do not fall into that category, however, then it’s highly likely you are not converting beta-carotene to vitamin A efficiently at all.
 The obvious answer to this dilemma is to get vitamin A from animal sources, and the simplest means is to take cod liver oil.

 Many companies use synthetic vitamin A, or have reduced (or even removed) vitamin A from their product.
-For this reason I prefer extra-virgin cod liver oil from corganic, though this can be a bit pricey, I feel it is worth it.
+For this reason I prefer extra-virgin cod liver oil from corganic.
+This can be a bit pricey, but I feel it is worth it.

-Vitamin A is far too important for health to be either, unknowingly deficient due not being able to convert beta-carotene to retinol, or due to the misconception that it is retinol is toxic (Read more, Is Retinol Really Toxic?)
+Vitamin A is far too important for health for you to be deficient as a result of unknowingly not being able to convert beta-carotene to retinol, or due to the misconception that retinol is toxic.
+(Read more, Is Retinol Really Toxic?)

-But sadly, that “old remedy of a spoonful of cod liver oil a day” that mothers gave their children for hundreds of years, has been replaced with myth: The myth that retinol is toxic.
+But sadly, the “old remedy” of a spoonful of cod liver oil a day that mothers gave their children is no longer used as a result of the myth that retinol is toxic.

 - Is Retinol Really Toxic?

 - Vitamin A: Debate Continues